orchidhq/Orchid/docs/src/orchid/resources/wiki/user-manual/core-concepts/publication.md

 ## Available Publishers

-There are several publishers available in `OrchidCore`, but more may be available in plugins, or you may
+There are several publishers available in `OrchidCore`, but more may be available in plugins, or you may create your own.
-{{anchor('create your own', 'OrchidPublisher')}}.

 - {{anchor('Script', 'OrchidCore')}} - Execute arbitrary shell scripts
 - {{anchor('Netlify', 'OrchidNetlify')}} - Upload your site to Netlify